-7.12 Risk of possible climate change could lead to regulatory changes
+7.12 Risk of change in regulations resulting from the mitigation of climate change

-Due to concern over the risk of climate change, several countries have adopted, or are considering the adoption of, regulatory frameworks to, among other things, reduce greenhouse gas emissions.
-These could include adoption of cap and trade regimes, carbon taxes, increased efficiency standards, and incentives or mandates for renewable energy.
-These requirements could reduce demand for hydrocarbons, as well as shifting hydrocarbon demand toward relatively lower-carbon sources.
+Due to concern over the risks generated by climate change, several countries have adopted, or are considering the adoption of, regulatory frameworks to, among other measures in order to reduce greenhouse gas emissions.
+These could include adoption of cap and trade regimes, carbon taxes, increased efficiency standards, and incentives or mandates to develop the generation of renewable energy.
+These requirements could reduce demand for fossil fuels, replacing them with energy sources of relatively lower-carbon sources.
 In addition, many governments may provide tax advantages and other subsidies and mandates to make alternative energy sources more competitive against oil and gas.
 Governments may also promote research into new technologies to reduce the cost and increase the scalability of alternative energy sources, all of which could lead to a decrease in demand for our products.
 In addition, current and pending greenhouse gas regulations may substantially increase our compliance costs and, consequently, increase the price of the products that the Company distributes.